asumansenol/manifest-v3-test/README.md

 This test project is based on https://github.com/SimGus/chrome-extension-v3-starter.
-Only intercepts requests and logs detils on the console.
+Only intercepts requests and logs details on the console.

 The directory holding the manifest file can be added as an extension in developer mode in its current state.
 To load an unpacked extension in developer mode, follow these steps:
 - Open the Extension Management page by navigating to chrome://extensions.